ayytdfrench/The-Stoker-Serials/encoding-guide.md

     <del>

 For parts of text that have been removed in a version, wrap that removed text in a `del` tag.
-The text will display in the encoded transcription but it will have a strikethrough in red.

     <add>

 For parts of the text that have been added in a version, wrap that added text in an `add` tag.
-The text will display in the encoded transcription as green text.

     <sic>